bytedance/particle-sfm/README.md

 If you are interested in potential collaboration or internship at ByteDance, please feel free to contact Hengkai Guo (guohengkai@bytedance.com).

 ## Update by 2025.02.05
-We support [GLOMAP](https://github.com/colmap/glomap) in our pipeline, which achieves more accurate results:
+We support [GLOMAP](https://github.com/colmap/glomap) in our pipeline, which achieves more accurate results on 13 sequences of the Sintel training set:

 | Method | ATE (m) | RPE trans (m) | RPE rot (deg) | SfM Time (min) |
 |:-:|:-:|:-:|:-:|:-:|